akauppi/my-play-template/README.md

 Unlike with Activator, because we are using Git we can offer a layered approach to templating.

 - `master` branch has the basic setup (e.g. Play, sbt, Scala versions)
-  - `anorm-mysql` branch adds the [anorm](https://www.playframework.com/documentation/2.1.1/ScalaAnorm) database library
+  - `anorm-mysql-evolutions` branch adds the [Anorm](https://www.playframework.com/documentation/2.4.x/ScalaAnorm) database library, using MySQL and [Evolutions](https://www.playframework.com/documentation/2.4.x/Evolutions)
   - ...

 The branches are supposed to be kept independent of each other, so that merging any branch with any other is possible.
 This way, one can e.g. set up a project that uses TypeScript for front end scripts and some database storage for the backend: